Shantanugupta43/Speakify-ChatBot-using-OpenAI-API/README.md

 <h1>VoiceAudio GPT ChatBot using OpenAI API</h1>

-Created a chatbot using OpenAI API where a user can ask different questions to the bot using speech.
+Created a chatbot using OpenAI API where a user can ask different questions or have casual conversations with the bot using speech.

 <b> NOTE: No Neural Networks or Artificial Intelligence is used while coding the bot.
 It communicates all the responses from OpenAI Library.</b>